IEEE754 Floating point conversion in C and 68k assembler

 FP conversion Data Structures (constants) size is 646 Bytes

-Floating Point" assembler source code is again available.
+assembler source code is again available.
+This FP package was used

 Author contact E-mail is: